bluzelle/blzjs/docs/api.md

 Returns a promise resolving to nothing.

-Fails when a response is not received from the connection or the key is not in the database.
+Throws an exception when the key is not in the database.

 ### has\(key\)